The twin prime conjecture

 There is a split between the natural numbers and the primes at (3(3).
 After this, larger squares with partially shared prime numbers at the corners appear.
 These are built from the smaller squares.

-We might also make copies of these prime’s associated with these squares. exe can be repeated indefinitely.
-Yet there is an uncountable infinity of these possible.
+We might also make copies of these squares. exe can be repeated indefinitely.
+Yet there is an uncountable infinity of these possible, also a countable infinity within this.
 Think of the first square, this is the model we use to build the structures.
 There must be an uncountable number of these available at the beginning.
 We can think of “folding-up” these new squares. there can be an indefinite amount of copies.
 Yet we can balance this infinity by stretching the copies out to the other infinity that is available to us.

 The first, primary square is used in repetition, to build the entire structure.

-It must be repeated indefinitely, further along two diagonals as well as filling in space in the larger squares.
+It must be repeated indefinitely, further along the diagonal as well as filling in space in the larger squares.

-Since the larger square built of four, ends, it must also be repeated indefinitely.
+Since the larger square exists it must also be repeated indefinitely.

 It ends, yet the structure must somehow be repeated as the lines which make up the edges of the square can be multiple.